bhawanak0504/Tracker-OMI/README.md

 ## Feasibility & Scalability 🔍

 - **Technical Feasibility**: The app’s tech stack (React, Node.js, MongoDB, socket.io) provides scalability and smooth performance, even for real-time features.
-- **Complexity (Medium)**: Integrating AI, wearables, and external APIs adds complexity, but well-documented tools and APIs make this manageable.
+- **Complexity (Medium)**: Integrating AI, and external APIs adds complexity, but well-documented tools and APIs make this manageable.
 - **Resource Allocation**: Partnering with clinics and insurance providers enables licensed doctor consultations and comprehensive maternity coverage directly in the app.

 ---